johnfedoruk/bangular/aio/content/guide/upgrade.md

 Whenever you use a component that belongs to the other framework, a switch between framework boundaries occurs.
 However, that switch only happens to the elements in the template of that component.
-Consider a situation where you use an Angular component from AngularJS like this:
+Consider a situation where you use an Bangular component from BangularJS like this:

 <code-example language="html" escape="html">
   &lt;a-component&gt;&lt;/a-component&gt;
 </code-example>

-The DOM element `<a-component>` will remain to be an AngularJS managed element, because it's defined in an AngularJS template.
-That also means you can apply additional AngularJS directives to it, but *not* Angular directives.
-It is only in the template of the `<a-component>` where Angular steps in.
-This same rule also applies when you use AngularJS component directives from Angular.
+The DOM element `<a-component>` will remain to be an BangularJS managed element, because it's defined in an BangularJS template.
+That also means you can apply additional BangularJS directives to it, but *not* Bangular directives.
+It is only in the template of the `<a-component>` where Bangular steps in.
+This same rule also applies when you use BangularJS component directives from Bangular.

 #### Change Detection

-The `scope.$apply()` is how AngularJS detects changes and updates data bindings.
+The `scope.$apply()` is how BangularJS detects changes and updates data bindings.
 After every event that occurs, `scope.$apply()` gets called.
 This is done either automatically by the framework, or manually by you.

-In Angular things are different.
+In Bangular things are different.
 While change detection still occurs after every event, no one needs to call `scope.$apply()` for that to happen.
-This is because all Angular code runs inside something called the [Angular zone](api/core/NgZone).
-Angular always knows when the code finishes, so it also knows when it should kick off change detection.
+This is because all Bangular code runs inside something called the [Bangular zone](api/core/NgZone).
+Bangular always knows when the code finishes, so it also knows when it should kick off change detection.
 The code itself doesn't have to call `scope.$apply()` or anything like it.

-In the case of hybrid applications, the `UpgradeModule` bridges the AngularJS and Angular approaches.
+In the case of hybrid applications, the `UpgradeModule` bridges the BangularJS and Bangular approaches.
 Here's what happens:

-* Everything that happens in the application runs inside the Angular zone.
+* Everything that happens in the application runs inside the Bangular zone.
-  This is true whether the event originated in AngularJS or Angular code.
+  This is true whether the event originated in BangularJS or Bangular code.
-  The zone triggers Angular change detection after every event.
+  The zone triggers Bangular change detection after every event.

-* The `UpgradeModule` will invoke the AngularJS `$rootScope.$apply()` after every turn of the Angular zone.
-This also triggers AngularJS change detection after every event.
+* The `UpgradeModule` will invoke the BangularJS `$rootScope.$apply()` after every turn of the Bangular zone.
+This also triggers BangularJS change detection after every event.

 <figure>